Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 The main stages of human evolution;

-The main features of the races of man.
+The main features of human races.

 The contribution of domestic scientists to the development of knowledge about the human body.

-The main signs of the human body.
+Basic signs of the human body.

 The role of regulatory systems;